 Library systems analysis.
 Division of labour and administrative structures in libraries.
 Work study and job classification in libraries.
 Management styles and industrial relations in libraries.
 The financial management of libraries.
-The effects of modern information processing technology on libraries and library performance.
+The effects of modern information processing technology on libraries and library networks.
+The evaluation of library performance.